 - Sales growth: compare sales income to assess growth or decline in sales income

 - Profitability margins: compare the profitability margins/proportion of expenses as a ratio of sales income:

 - cost of material consumed as a ratio of sales,

 - power & fuel as a ratio of sales

 - finance costs etc.

 All these parameters highlight the improvement or deterioration of financial performance of the company during the periods under comparison.
-The investor should specially focus on the item, which shows sudden high increase or decrease over the comparative periods.
+The investor should especially focus on the item, which shows a sudden high increase or decrease over the comparative periods.

 1) Year on year (YoY) performance:

-It compares the performance of the company during the reported quarter (March 2016) with the performance in the respective quarter in the previous financial year (March 2015).
+It compares the performance of the company during the current quarter with the performance in the respective quarter in the previous financial year.
 The key parameters of performance evaluation are the same as has been discussed above.

 The YoY performance rules out the impact of seasonality in the business of the company.
 It provides an opportunity to understand the current performance of the company with the performance in the last year under similar seasonal parameters.